abdallaox/HBV_python_implementation/README.md

 ### Tutorial
 Start by following a simple case study in the notebook:  [**quick_start_guide.ipynb**](https://github.com/abdallaox/HBV_python_implementation/blob/main/quick_start_guide.ipynb)
 ### Play with HBV
-Get a feeling of how HBV model work and the role of the different parameters in [**HBVLAB**](https://hbv-playground.onrender.com/HBV_playground) (which uses a model developed with this HBV implementation).
+Get a feeling of how the model works and the role of the different parameters in [**HBVLAB**](https://hbv-playground.onrender.com/HBV_playground)—a playground that uses a model developed with this implementation.
 ### References

 **[1]** Bergström, S., & Forsman, A. (1973).
 Development of a conceptual deterministic rainfall-runoff model. *Hydrology Research*, *4*, 147-170.